aokealy/blog-pokemon/README.md

 - Inside mobile view the hamburger menu does not display but can be clicked to view the login logout details

 - Using main.css became an issue when trying to link the custom page as I had deployed the project and couldn't load static on page so I used CSS on the html page which I know is not the most opitmal solution as it should be linked in seperate file but in order for the scroll effect to work on comment page I linked on the html page as that is where my only custom css I used for this project.

+- Small mistake in blog delete page where it should be blog delete instead of blog detail in the heading but couldn't change in time as I only saw it last second as I do not have time.

 # Technolgy used:
 - Python - Provides the functionality for the site.